Train: Passenger trains

-A passenger train is used to transport people along a railroad line.
-These trains may consist of unpowered passenger railroad cars (also known as coaches or carriages) hauled by one or more locomotives, or may be self-propelled; self propelled passenger trains are known as multiple units or railcars.
+A passenger train transports people along a railroad line.
+These trains may consist of unpowered passenger railroad cars (also known as coaches or carriages) hauled by one or more locomotives, or may be self-propelled; self-propelled passenger trains are known as multiple units or railcars.
 Passenger trains travel between stations or depots, where passengers may board and disembark.
 In most cases, passenger trains operate on a fixed schedule and have priority over freight trains.
 In Europe, passenger trains are assigned to different train categories.

-Passenger trains can be divided into short and long distance services.
+Passenger trains can be divided into short and long-distance services.

-Long distance trains
+Long-distance trains

-Long distance passenger trains travel over hundreds or even thousands of miles between cities.
-The longest passenger train service in the world is Russia's Trans-Siberian Railway between Moscow and Vladivostok, a distance of 5772 mi.
+Long-distance passenger trains travel over hundreds or even thousands of miles between cities.
+Intercity trains travel between major cities and often take several hours to complete the journey.
+Transcontinental services cross entire continents, with the longest passenger train service in the world being Russia's Trans-Siberian Railway between Moscow and Vladivostok, a distance of 5772 mi.
 In general, long distance trains may take days to complete their journeys, and stop at dozens of stations along their routes.
 For many rural communities, they are the only form of public transportation available.

-Short distance trains
+Short-distance trains

-Short distance or regional passenger trains have travel times measured in hours or even minutes, as opposed to days.
-They run more frequently than long distance trains, and are often used by commuters.
-Short distance passenger trains specifically designed for commuters are known as commuter rail.
+Short-distance or regional passenger trains have travel times measured in hours or even minutes, as opposed to days.
+They run more frequently than long-distance trains, and are often used by commuters.
+Short-distance passenger trains specifically designed for commuters are known as commuter rail.